brandkap/brandkap.github.io/work/connect-our-kids.md

       icon-left.html
       src="/assets/images/icons/percent.png"
       title="Permanency percentage"
-      caption="A child being placed into a permanant home is the ultimate goal.
+      caption="A child being placed into a permanent home is the ultimate goal.
 Broader reach and mobile tools will hopefully result in a more efficient work flow.
 Comparing the numbers for the percentage of foster children placed into permanent homes before and after the release of the app can give us a clear idea of how effective the app is."
     %}
   </div>
   <div class="md:col-start-2 md:col-span-1">